fbpx

 How do I get to Sigló Hotel?

-After your travel, our crew will welcome you at Akureyri domestic airport and drive you to the Sigló Hotel in Siglufjörður.
-This drive takes about 1:15h, and it is a fantastic ride next to the mountains and the longest fjord in Iceland – Eyjafjörður.
-After request, you can also choose to be picked up by helicopter.
-This is a 20 minutes long flight, and an epic sneak peek at what awaits you during your heliskiing holiday with us.
-The cost is 2.500 EUR one way.
+Upon arrival, our crew will welcome you at Akureyri domestic airport and drive you to Sigló Hotel in Siglufjörður.
+The drive takes just over an hour and is a fantastic ride alongside mountains and Iceland’s longest fjord, Eyjafjörður.
+We also offer helicopter pickup upon request from Akureyri airport. .
+The flight takes about 20 minutes and is a great sneak peek at your forthcoming heliskiing adventure with us.
+The cost is 2,500 EUR one way (for 1-4 passengers).

-You can also rent a can at Keflavík International Airport and drive about 5 hours to Siglufjörður.
+Alternatively, you can rent a car at Keflavík International Airport for a 5-hour drive to Siglufjörður.

 What kind of helicopter do you use?